 A galvanometer is an electrical instrument for detecting and measuring electric current.
 Galvanometers work according to the observations made by Hans Oersted.
 He showed that the needle of a magnetic compass deflects near a wire that has electric current flowing through it.
 Modern galvanometers are constructed with a small moveable pivoting coil of wire in the placed in the field of a permanent magnet.
 The coil is attached to a thin pointer that can traverse a calibrated scale.
 A tiny torsion spring pulls the coil and pointer to the zero position.
 When a direct current flows through the coil, the coil generates a magnetic field according to the direction of the current.
 This field acts against the field due to a permanent magnet to twist the coil against the spring and moves the pointer.
 The coil comes to equilibrium when this restoring torque balances the torque due to the magnetic field.
 If be the deflection angle then

 Main purpose of a galvanometer is to detect electric current in a circuit.

 How does an Ammeter work?

 An ammeter is an electrical instrument to measure current in a circuit.
-An ammeter is a modified form of a Galvanometer where a small resistance, known as shunt is connected in parallel to the galvanometer to form the ammeter.
+An ammeter is a modified form of a Galvanometer where a small resistance, known as the shunt is connected in parallel to the galvanometer to form the ammeter.
 In the diagram above, we have shown the internal construction of an ammeter.
-Shunt resistance is labelled as Shunt.
+Shunt resistance is labeled as Shunt.

 Suppose we have constructed an ammeter with a galvanometer having an internal resistance of and a shunt resistance .
 We have shown the construction in the diagram above.
-As the voltage across the galvanometer and the shunt resistance is same, we can write
+As the voltage across the galvanometer and the shunt resistance is the same, we can write

 Again total current is divided into two parts, so that,